The Consumer Price Index Versus Your Savings Account

 method, built in to ChartLab.
 Moving average is an aggregation of a variable number of years, set by the user as the second

-parameter in the brackets, with the first indicating the alias to be averaged.
+parameter, with the first indicating the alias to be averaged.
 The resulting graph is shown below:

 Inflation and deflation have a number of tangible effects, the most obvious of which is the increase and decrease in the prices of everyday purchases, measured by CPI as shown above.
 Additionally, gross yield of cash can be measured to track the appreciation or depreciation of the value of liquid currency.
 In a country experiencing serious hyperinflation, such as the Weimar Republic in the twenties, Japan in the forties, Israel in the eighties, or Russia in the nineties, the value of liquid currency can depreciate to the point of worthlessness very quickly.
 But this phenomenon is simply an accelerated version of the natural inflation that occurs in even the most dynamic economies.